Find Affordable College Courses

 61 Yearly Graduations

 The most popular school in the United States for textile engineering students seekinga master's degree is North Carolina State University.
 Each year, around 36,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 61 master's degrees were handed out to textile engineering majors at NC State.
-Of these students, 77% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+During the most recent year for which we have data, 61 people received their master's degree in textile engineering from NC State.
+Of these students, 75% were women and 14% were members of underrepresented racial-ethnic groups.
+North Carolina State University textile engineering graduates who receive their master's degree go on to jobs earning a median salary of $63,645.

 #2